NahidAhmed07/car-selling-website-server/README.md

 - Customer Review Systems.
 - Option for Admin to Add a New Product.
 - Implement the Firebase Authentication system.
+- Create new user with email and password
+- Secure API using JWT Token

 ## uses of This Website